reddit/mcsauna/README.md

 If you are using diamond, you can output these to a file and watch via [FilesCollector](http://diamond.readthedocs.io/en/latest/collectors/FilesCollector/).

+Note that at the moment, TCP reassembly / reordering is not supported.
+This should only be a problem for the case of multigets that span more than one packet.
+In these cases, an error will be reported indicating the command was truncated.

 ## Arguments

     $ ./mcsauna --help